Easter Sunday massacre: Background

 James Urban Ruppert (March 29, 1934 – June 4, 2022) was reported to have had a troubled life.
 His mother, Charity, had told him that she would have preferred to have a daughter as her second child; his father, Leonard, also had a violent temper and held little affection for his two sons.
 Leonard died in 1946 from tuberculosis at the age of 37, when James and his brother Leonard Jr. were aged 12 and 14 respectively.

 Leonard Jr. became the father figure of the family and constantly picked on James during their upbringing, often taunting him.
 At 16, James was so dissatisfied with his home life that he ran away and attempted to commit suicide by hanging himself with a sheet.
 He was unsuccessful and returned home.

-As an adult, Ruppert stood 5 foot 6 inches tall and weighed 135 lb.
+As an adult, Ruppert was 5 foot 6 inches tall and weighed 135 lb.
 He was described as a modest, bookish, and helpful man who was unremarkable and quiet; and had no police record.

 By 1975, Ruppert was envious of his older brother's successful job and family.
 Ruppert himself had dropped out of college after two years, then trained as a draftsman, although by 1975, he was unemployed, was unmarried, and was still living at home with his mother.
 In contrast, his older brother, Leonard Jr., had earned a degree in electrical engineering, had married one of the few girlfriends James had ever had, owned his own home in the city of Fairfield, and had eight children.
 Charity was frustrated with James' inability to hold a steady job and his constant drinking; she had threatened to evict him from her home on more than one occasion.
 James also owed his mother and brother money, having lost much of what little cash he had in the 1973–1974 stock market crash.

-Events before the massacre
+Prior events

-A month before the massacre, James inquired about silencers for his weapons while purchasing ammunition.
+A month before the killings, James inquired about silencers for his weapons while purchasing ammunition.
 His behavior deteriorated, caused by a deep depression as he neared the breaking point.
 On March 29, 1975 (his 41st birthday), witnesses had seen him engaging in target practice shooting tin cans with his .22-caliber pistol and rifle along the banks of the Great Miami River in Hamilton.

 The night before the murders, James went out as he did nearly every night.
 At the 19th Hole Cocktail Lounge, he talked with an employee, 28-year-old Wanda Bishop.
 She would later state that James told her he was frustrated with his mother's demands on him and his impending eviction and that "he needed to solve the problem".
 According to Bishop, Ruppert stated that his mother had complained that if he could afford to buy beer seven nights a week, he could afford to pay the rent.
 Ruppert left the bar at 11:00 p.m. that night and later returned.
 When Bishop asked him if he had solved the problem, he replied, "No, not yet."
 James stayed at the bar until it closed at 2:30 a.m.